Terms & Conditions

 19. All timber products supplied.
 The Company accepts no responsibility for any movement in timber beyond the bounds of normal pressure treated fencing timber.
 All timber supplied is sold as fencing timber and as such will be satisfactory for that purpose, unless otherwise stated.
 The company accepts no responsibility for movement in the timber due to varying weather conditions.

 19a.
-All timber products bought by the customer are under the acceptance that timber is a natural product, therefore susceptible to movement.
+All timber products bought by the customer are under the acceptance that timber as a natural material, has limits to its shape, length and other dimensions, and is therefore susceptible to movement and splitting.

 20. Error and omissions expected.
 To the best of our knowledge all information and prices provided are correct but McVeigh Parker will not be held responsible for any errors or subsequent cost incurred.

 21. The date stated is given in good faith by way of estimate only and is not of the essence of the contract.